ibm-cloud-architecture/ibm-cloud-stencils/README.md

 1. Instance Group feature is not currently available.
 2. IBM VPC has a single subnet type Subnet.
 3. Subnet:ACL denotes a Subnet with an associated ACL which can be customized such as SubnetName:ACLName, SubnetCIDR:ACLName, split to 2 lines, etc.
-4. Diagram containers if available in a tool (draw.io and Visio) are used for primary boxes but not secondary boxes.
-Secondary boxes are Instance Group, Resource Group, and Security Group.
+4. Diagram containers if available in a tool (draw.io and Visio) are used for primary boxes.
 5. To migrate existing boxes to latest boxes, apply box styles from new boxes to existing diagram.
 For draw.io, updating styles in existing containerless diagrams won't take advantage of containerized styles but using the grouping feature creates container-like behavior if desired.

 ## draw.io Notes